karellopez/docker_workshop_template/workshop/guide/run_plotting.md

         /path/to/your/dataset/derivatives/Meg_QC/calculation

 Then in the terminal will ask you if `Do you want to run the MEGqc plotting module on the MEGqc results? (y/n)`.
 Entering **y** will automatically start the plotting module.
-        _(disclaimer 12/2024: the automatic plotting module is not currently working)_

 ## Manual Mode
-To run the plotting module manually, use the following command in your terminal:
+To run the plotting module manually, use the following command in your terminal including a filepath to your root dataset folder, MEGqc will find the derivatives folder within the dataset.

         run-megqc-plotting --inputdata </path/to/your/dataset/>